Health Care Help Center

 Important health Insurance enrollment dates

-Open Enrollment for Medicare is October 15 through December 7, 2020.
-You can change your Medicare plan during that time and it will take effect on Jan.1, 2021.
+Open Enrollment for General Medicare is from January 1, 2021 to March 31, 2021.
+This period allows you to switch from Medicare Advantage to Original Medicare.
+It also allows you to sign up for Medicare if you MISSED your initial enrollment period.
 If you are new to Medicare, SMAA offers informative seminars to help you navigate.
 Please click here for the SMAA scheduled virtual class dates and time.

 An example of what a Medicare card looks like: